kenfdev/hr-sample-app/README.md

   user.memberInfo.department.name = "hr";
 ```

-Look how the field names `user.member` and `user.memberInfo` differ.
-You can rename the Core models to use `user.member`, but, imo field names shouldn't depend on tools and frameworks.
-They should be isolated.
+Look how the field names `member.departmentId` and `member.department.id` differ.
+You can add `departmentId` to the Core models to use `member.departmentId`, but, imo field names shouldn't depend on tools and frameworks.
+They should be isolated (especially in the core domain).

 ### Where Oso is used